/sc-assets/prd/practices/469acd1b-2494-4bf5-b929-8052d0152d55/AdobeStock_70432267-1732647125165.jpeg)

 • Prolonged sitting

-Overuse injuries develop when repetitive movements damage soft tissues like muscles, ligaments, and nerves.
+Overuse injuries occur when repetitive movements strain soft tissues like muscles, ligaments, or nerves.

 What symptoms accompany nerve pain?

-Injured and pinched nerves frequently cause sudden shooting pain that travels along the nerve.
-As a result, nerve problems in your neck and back lead to radiating pain in your arms, legs, and buttocks.
+Injured or pinched nerves often cause sudden, shooting pain that travels along the nerve.
+Nerve problems in the neck or back can lead to radiating pain in the arms, legs, or buttocks.

 How is nerve pain treated?

-Medication and physical therapy may relieve mild to moderate nerve pain.
-However, pinched and damaged nerves are challenging to treat with conventional medicine, causing many people to develop chronic (long-lasting) nerve pain.
+Mild to moderate nerve pain may improve with medication and physical therapy.
+However, pinched or damaged nerves are often difficult to treat with conventional methods, and many people develop chronic (long-lasting) nerve pain.

-When your nerve pain doesn’t improve, it’s time to meet Dr. Tracy at Somerset Spine & Nerve.
-As a specialist in interventional medicine and physical medicine and rehabilitation, Dr. Tracy offers a wide range of treatments that effectively relieve nerve pain, including:
+If your pain doesn’t improve, it’s time to see Dr. Tracy at Somerset Spine & Nerve.
+As a specialist in interventional medicine and physical medicine and rehabilitation, Dr. Tracy offers a wide range of effective, minimally invasive treatments, including:

 • Nerve blocks